giantswarm/docs/src/content/getting-started/installation-name/index.md

 When we set up a new installation for you, we want you to pick a name for it.
 Think of this name as your handy alias for everything you do with Giant Swarm in a specific cloud provider region, e.g. _Google Cloud Finland (europe-north1)_.

-Once a name is decided on, you will use it often on your communication with Giant Swarm.
+Once a name is decided on, you will use it often in your communication with Giant Swarm.
 Of course, we encourage you to also use it in internal communication.

 ## Criteria for good installation names